LGUG2Z/komorebi-for-mac/docs/installation.md

 At this time users must compile `komorebi` from source.

+## System settings suggestions

+Go to `System Settings -> Desktop & Dock -> Mission Control -> Displays have separate Spaces` and disable this option if you are using more than one monitor.

+`komorebi` is scoped to a single macOS space (the one that is active when the process is started), which means that you can still use other Spaces as if `komorebi` were not running at all.
+If you are using monitors with the above option enabled, komorebi will only be listening to events from the Space on the monitor which it was launched on.

+Go to `System Settings -> Desktop & Dock -> Mission Control -> Group windows by application` and disable this option if you like to use mission control.

 ## Building from source

 Make sure you have installed [`rustup`](https://rustup.rs), and a stable `rust`